obbcth/Notebook9-Metal-Hackintosh/README.md

 ## Not Working

-- Sleep (In clover, it dies and does not wake up.
+- Hibernate (In clover, it dies and does not wake up.
 Battery should be removed physically.
 I didn't test on OpenCore)
 - Internal MicroSD Reader (Sinetek-rtsx.kext might solve it)

 ## Working